 Understanding the Differences Between Residential and Commercial Real Estate Investing

 Real estate has always been a popular choice for investors looking to diversify their portfolio.
-While successful real estate investing can provide substantial rewards, the barrier to entry and learning curve can feel daunting when compared to purchasing financial securities like stocks and bonds.
+While successful real estate investing can provide substantial rewards, the barriers to entering the market and steep learning curve can feel daunting when compared to financial securities like stocks and bonds.
 This problem is compounded by the wide variety of markets, types of properties available, and methods of investment and management.
 The two most common real estate segments for a new landlord to invest in are residential and commercial.
 Understanding the advantages, disadvantages, and differences between residential and commercial real estate investing is crucial when deciding what’s right for you.
-Here are some important distinctions to consider:
+Here are some important distinctions to consider.

 Broadly, the main difference between residential and commercial real estate is the type of renter you choose to lease.
 If your tenant will be a family, a young professional, a student, or some other person looking for living space, your property is residential.
 If your tenant will be a business or individual using the property for some sort of commercial venture, (you guessed it), your property is commercial.
 Commercial real estate most commonly includes offices and retail space.* Now, there is some added nuance here for larger buildings, but this is only relevant when financing the purchase and for tax classification.
 We’ll get to that in a moment.

 It’s also important to note that the use and purpose of a particular building is often restricted in some manner by local zoning laws.
 It’s critical that, before making any purchase, you ask the property’s zoning classification.
 You may have envisioned renting to a kind of tenant that simply is not allowed, and having a property re-zoned can be a tedious and costly process.
 To learn more, start with this article to better understand the different zoning types, then reach out to your local city planning office to understand which classifications and restrictions your community has implemented.